jabranemohamed/jvm/gc-comparison.md

 ## Conclusion

-Le choix du GC dépend fortement du contexte applicatif :
+GC choice heavily depends on application context:

-- **Parallel GC** reste le meilleur choix pour les applications orientées débit
+- **Parallel GC** remains the best choice for throughput-oriented applications
-- **G1GC** offre le meilleur compromis pour la majorité des applications
+- **G1GC** offers the best compromise for most applications
-- **ZGC** est indispensable pour les applications critiques en latence
+- **ZGC** is essential for latency-critical applications

-La migration doit toujours être testée en profondeur avec les charges réelles de production avant déploiement.
+Migration should always be thoroughly tested with real production workloads before deployment.